- Archives Home →

 February 10, 2022

-SEC fights releasing FOIA documentsOver the past ten months, the Securities and Exchange Commission (SEC) has failed to comply with a number of Freedom of Information Act (FOIA) requests relating to the agency's role in a seventy-four-billion-dollar municipal bond Ponzi schem...
+SEC fights releasing FOIA documentsThe SEC has repeatedly failed to comply with numerous FOIA requests relating to its role in the seventy-four-billion-dollar Puerto Rico municipal bond default.

 -